-Rabbit hemorrhagic disease is now suspected in the Comox area and tests are pending at the provincial laboratory.
-The BC SPCA has temporarily suspended intake of rabbits into all Island shelters until the extent of the outbreak is known.
-Additional control measures are also in place restricting some animal transfers, implementing a rabbit quarantine period prior to adoption for Island and Lower Mainland shelters, and asking visitors to all BC SPCA shelters provincially who have been on the island to change clothing/ disinfect shoes and hands prior to entering the facility.
+Additional control measures are also in place restricting some animal transfers, implementing a rabbit quarantine period prior to adoption for Island, Lower Mainland, and Interior shelters, and asking visitors to all BC SPCA shelters provincially who have been in affected areas to change clothing/ disinfect shoes and hands prior to entering the facility.

 BC SPCA suspends intake of rabbits due to disease